DomoApps/Test-AI-Review/docs/Domo-App-APIs/AppDB-API.md

 ### Get Document

-Retrieve a single document from a collection given its document ID.
+Retrieves a single document from a Collection when given its document ID.

 #### Code Example